prathkr/Formula-1-Telemetry-Visualization-Tool/README.md

 * Each plot is customized with appropriate labels, legends, and gridlines for clarity and interpretation.
 * The generated plots are saved as PNG images, facilitating further analysis, documentation, or presentation of the data.

+# Contributions and Issues
+Contributions and feedback are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.